foldda/rda/README.md

 ### Inline Delimiter Definition

-Rather than relying on out-of-band agreements or file extensions to know how a file is formatted, an RDA-encoded string declares its encoding characters (delimiters plus an escape character) in its header, followed by a payload substring that contains the encoded data:
+Rather than relying on out-of-band agreements or file extensions to know how a file is formatted, an RDA-encoded string declares its encoding characters (delimiters and escape character) in its header, which are used to encode the payload data that follows the header:

 ```text
 |,\|Steel Bolts,500,12.4|Copper Wire,120,8.1